lifcn/simple-sinatra-app/README.md

 ## Resources / Services Consumed / Used in This Solution

 * 2 Linux machines (2 vCPU, 2GiB Memory, 2GiB SWAP, 1 NIC, 15+GiB Disk Space)
-* An gmail account (smtp.gmail.com is used by Jenkins to send email notes)
+* A gmail account (smtp.gmail.com is used by Jenkins to send email notes)
 * A GitHub account and repo

 ## Set Up the CI Solution